World Wildlife Fund Inc - Funder Overview

 Reapplication Policy

-Applicants who have previously received a Train Fellowship or Scholarship cannot reapply for those programs.
+Applicants who have previously received a Train Fellowship or Scholarship cannot reapply for those programmes.
 However, Professional Development Grant recipients remain eligible to apply for Train Fellowships.
 The policy for unsuccessful applicants (those who applied but were not selected) to reapply in subsequent years is not explicitly stated in public materials.
 For specific reapplication questions, contact [email protected].

 Application Success Factors